Manish-Kumar24/AI-WELLNESS-GUIDE/README.md

 - 4. Run the Flask application:
       flask run
 - 5. Navigate to http://127.0.0.1:5000/ in your web browser to use the application.

+Usage
+1. Enter your symptoms in the provided input fields.
+2. Click on the "Predict" button to get the disease prediction.
+3. Explore the additional information provided, such as disease descriptions, precautions, medications, diet suggestions, and workout tips.